 Let’s hope that freshness trend continues.

 Eating your meals in front of the TV may be a national norm, but it’s a bad habit, particularly if you want to lose weight.
-In my book “The Omni Diet” (now available in paperback) I suggest limiting your eating to only one place in your house.
+In my book “The Omni Diet” I suggest limiting your eating to only one place in your house.
 For most people that spot is the kitchen table.
 The idea is to focus only on your food and on how much you’re eating, not on a TV program, the newspaper, computer or other activity.
 This rule pertains to snacks as well as meals.

 If there’s a TV nearby, do yourself a favor and disconnect it.
 As for your kids, the sooner you can break them of eating in front of the TV, the better: no doubt about it studies show that TV viewing in childhood predicts obesity later in life.